ilmercatinodellibro/ilmercatinodellibro/packages/server/README.md

 Another note: for the moment I decided not to connect Schools to a retailLocation, even if the school code already includes the province, thus the retailLocationId.
 This is because at the moment there are no requirements involving such a thing and in this way schools can be still viewed from other retailLocations.

+## The default Admin user

+Run the `pnpm add-admin` from a terminal within the `/packages/server` folder of the project to set up or repair the Admin user for both retail locations.

+When running the command:

+- if the default Admin doesn't exist, it and its relative permissions are automatically added inside the database;
+- otherwise, the permissions for the existing Admin are checked and restored automatically if any are missing.

 ## Social login

 We use the `passport` library to handle social login.
 See [the auth module](./src/modules/auth) for implementation details.
 All providers are optional and will be enabled only if their related environment variables are set.
 If you configure a provider, make sure to also enable it in the client app.
 See the [client README](../client/README.md#social-login) for more information.